Your first Javascript code in terminal ๐

 in

-writeconst solarSystem = "It has a planet called Earth"; const pandora = "this planet exists in movie Avatar"; module.exports.solarSystem = solarSystem; module.exports.pandora = pandora; // you can remove module. from above lines // exports.solarSystem = solarSystem; // module.exports.pandora = pandora; // they will work the same way
+hello-modules/universe.jswriteconst solarSystem = "It has a planet called Earth"; const pandora = "this planet exists in movie Avatar"; module.exports.solarSystem = solarSystem; module.exports.pandora = pandora; // you can remove module. from above lines // exports.solarSystem = solarSystem; // module.exports.pandora = pandora; // they will work the same waythen in

-{ solarSystem: 'It has a planet called Earth', pandora: 'this planet exists in movie Avatar' }
+{ solarSystem: 'It has a planet called Earth', pandora: 'this planet exists in movie Avatar' }from this experiment, what I conclude is

 if we export from a module (file) like